Blendify/blender-manual/blender_docs/manual/editors/info/screenshot.rst

 .. figure:: /images/basics-screencast-small-header-info-window-normal.jpg

-   Info Header
+   Info Header.

 .. figure:: /images/basics-screencast-small-header-info-window-stop.jpg

-   Info Header with the Capture Stop Button
+   Info Header with the Capture Stop Button.

 .. note:: The only way to stop the Screencast